 Figure 1: How mRNA vaccines work

-Moderna and AstraZeneca recently reported mRNA-encoding vascular endothelial growth factor (VEGF-A), njected directly into the heart muscle of patients undergoing elective coronary artery bypass surgery, the compound showed encouraging signs of improving heart function.
-The hope is that, by triggering the cellular machinery for production of the VEGF-A protein, by stimulating formation of new blood vessels and repair of damaged heart muscle.
+Moderna and AstraZeneca recently reported promising early results from a Phase IIb trial with their mRNA-encoding vascular endothelial growth factor (VEGF-A), AZD8601, in heart failure.
+Injected directly into the heart muscle of patients undergoing elective coronary artery bypass surgery, the compound showed encouraging signs of improving heart function.
+The hope is that, by triggering the cellular machinery for production of the VEGF-A protein, AZD8601 can modify the disease process in heart failure patients by stimulating formation of new blood vessels and repair of damaged heart muscle.

 mRNA challenges and opportunities